babylonlabs-io/babylon/docs/stake-registration.md

 * **Hardcoded Allow-List**: This list is embedded in the Babylon blockchain codebase and is visible to all users.
-* **Automatic Expiration**: The allow-list functionality has a fixed expiration date to prevent abuse.
+* **Automatic Expiration**: The allow-list functionality has a fixed expiration Babylon chain block height to prevent abuse.

-The allow-list contents and its expiration date will be chosen according to the network policies (e.g., test environments might have different policies than mainnet ones).
+The allow-list contents and its expiration Babylon chain block height will be chosen according to the network policies (e.g., test environments might have different policies than mainnet ones).

 #### Finality Provider Registration

 The Babylon blockchain only accepts stakes that delegate to finality providers registered on the chain.
-Finality providers from phase-1 must register anew in phase-2 before their delegators' stakes can transition.
+Finality providers from Phase-1 must register anew in phase-2 before their delegators' stakes can register.

 If that is you, learn how to set up your Babylon blockchain finality provider stack and how to register